WouterJTB/TIL/README.md

 # TIL
-Gotcha's and other stuff that I learned
+Notes about gotcha's and other stuff